 Asset growth is not possible without growth in member deposits.
-Member deposits provide the credit union with funds to lend to members or funds to invest, thereby increasing our assets.
+Member deposits provide the credit union with funds to lend to members or funds to invest, thereby increasing the assets.
 Just like any other business, growth is seen as a positive.
-In 2018 Radius Credit Union has grown to almost \$352 million in managed assets, up from \$343 million in 2017.
-This establishes our Credit Union's reserves at \$24.1 million - all belonging to you, our 4,732 members.
+In 2019 Radius Credit Union has grown to almost \$379 million in managed assets, up from \$352 million in 2018.
+This establishes Radius Credit Union's reserves at \$25.9 million - all belonging to you, our 4,508 members.
 We continue to strive for growth in our equity in these challenging interest rate markets.

-Despite being a financial co-operative, we are still a business.
-While our primary focus is not profit, we do have to generate a sufficient operating surplus to meet operating expenses, build capital and return something to members if possible.
-The credit union generated revenue through interest margin, which is still our largest source of income, service charges and commissions.
-On the other side of our income statement, we work to manage our operating costs where we saw a slight decrease in 2018.
-Profitability was again strong with over \$1,854,000 in income after payment of patronage and taxes.
-The board approved a \$395,000 patronage refund this year.
-This is a 3.50% refund and bonus paid to members based on the amount of loan interest paid and deposit interest earned.
-In addition to this RCU is also paying a 3.50% dividend return on all members held equity.
-The remainder of the profitability was moved to our capital to ensure a strong base for future growth and opportunities.
+Despite being a financial co-operative, Radius is still a business.
+While the primary focus is not profit, we do have to generate a sufficient operating surplus to meet operating expenses, build capital and return something to members if possible.
+The credit union generated revenue through interest margin, which is still the largest source of income, service charges and commissions.
+On the other side of the income statement there was an increase in operating costs.
+This was due to a change in fees associated with investment pricing at SaskCentral, combined with increased costs associated with the foreclosed property.
+Profitability was reasonable with retaining \$1,878,153 in income after payment of patronage on member held equity accounts and taxes.
+The board approved 3.50% interest payment on member equity accounts.
+The retained earnings were moved to the capital to ensure a strong base for future growth and opportunities.